 It's very useful to know how to Google translate a website.
 The internet is a big place and you may on occasion stumble upon a website that isn’t in your native language.
 In these situations, it makes sense to translate a website with Google so you can still gain the information you need.

-It’s possible to translate a website through the Google Translate (opens in new tab) web app.
-This is done by copy and pasting the URL of a web page into the Translate text box and choosing the language you want to translate to from the drop-down menu.
+It’s possible to translate a website through the Google Translate web app.
+This is done by copying and pasting the URL of a web page into the Translate text box and choosing the language you want to translate to from the drop-down menu.
 The page will open automatically in a new tab and be fully translated.

-While the above method works well, there is actually a much more convenient way to convert a website into your native tongue, which is to Google translate a website directly in your browser.
+While the above method works well, there is actually a much more convenient way to convert a website into your native tongue, which is to Google translate a website directly within your browser.
 This is both quicker than opening Google Translate and it allows you to fully navigate a website without having to individually translate each specific page.